pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - [ ] Verify all trusts have proper trustee acceptances
 - [ ] Ensure all trusts have EINs
 - [ ] Confirm all trusts are properly funded
-- [ ] Review Dynasty Trust provisions with trust attorney
+- [ ] Review Legacy Trust provisions with trust attorney
 - [ ] Verify ILIT policies are properly owned by trusts
 - [ ] Send annual Crummey notices for all Crummey Trusts
 - [ ] Review trust administration procedures